 Training on data journalism

-I have taught a term-long module on using data in journalism at Birkbeck, University of London as part of its journalism MA courses and have provided day courses for City Lit in London, Birmingham City University and Westminster University.
-I have previously run data in journalism day courses for the NUJ’s Freelance Branch, as well as in-house courses for corporate clients including the Press Association and the Office for National Statistics.
+I am an associate lecturer on data journalism for Oxford Brookes University, teaching both undergraduates and Masters students.
+I previously delivered a term-long module on using data in journalism at Birkbeck, University of London as part of its journalism MA courses and have provided day courses for City Lit in London, Birmingham City University and Westminster University as well as for corporate clients including the Press Association and the Office for National Statistics.

 Topics I can cover in training include understanding data; avoiding mistakes while dealing with it; understanding risk; assessing data quality; running surveys; sources of data including government and open data; predictions; Freedom of Information, including bulk FoI surveys; using spreadsheets effectively; data on health and healthcare; combining and manipulating data; and graphing and mapping, including my own work in this area.